dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 - `SystemAdmin`: The user is a system administrator.

 In addition, more groups with arbitrary names can be created by a project admin.
-For referencing a group, the project name has to be prepended before the group name, separated by a colon, e.g. `knora-py-test:MlsEditors`.
+For referencing a group, the project name has to be prepended before the group name, separated by a colon, e.g. `dsp-test:MlsEditors`.

 A `<permissions>` element contains the permissions given to the selected groups and is called a _permission set_.
 It has a mandatory attribute `id` and must contain at least one `<allow>` element per group indicating the group's